thalmic/entt/docs/entity.md

 data members of the latter.<br/>
 It is a subtle difference that can help designing a better software sometimes.

-There are mainly three kinds of views: standard (also known as `view`), persistent (also known as `persistent_view`), and runtime (also known as `runtime_view`).<br/>
+There are mainly two kinds of views: standard (also known as `view`) and runtime (also known as `runtime_view`).
+A standard view can be used when the types of the components to iterate are known at compile-time.
+Use a runtime view otherwise and set them during execution.
-All of them have pros and cons to take in consideration.
-In particular:

-* Standard views:

-  Pros:

-  * They work out-of-the-box and don't require any dedicated data structure.
-  * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool for iterating a single component.
-  * They are the best tool for iterating multiple components when one of them is assigned to a significantly low number of entities.
-  * They don't affect any other operations of the registry.

-  Cons:

-  * Their performance tend to degenerate when the number of components to iterate grows up and the most of the entities have all of them.

-* Persistent views:

-  Pros:

-  * Once prepared, creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool for iterating multiple components when most entities have them all.
-  * They are also the only type of views that supports filters without incurring in a loss of performance during iterations.

-  Cons:

-  * They have dedicated data structures and thus affect the memory usage to a minimal extent.
-  * If not previously initialized, the first time they are used they go through an initialization step that is slightly more expensive.
-  * They affect to a minimum the creation and destruction of entities and components, as well as the sort functionalities.
-In other terms: the more persistent views there will be, the less performing will be creating and destroying entities and components or sorting a pool.

-* Runtime views:

-  Pros:

-  * Their lists of components are defined at runtime and not at compile-time.
-  * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool for things like plugin systems and mods in general.
-  * They don't affect any other operations of the registry.

-  Cons:

-  * Their performances are definitely lower than those of all the other views, although they are still usable and sufficient for most of the purposes.

-To sum up and as a rule of thumb:

-* Use a standard view to iterate entities and components for a single type.
-* Use a standard view to iterate entities and components for multiple types when a significantly low number of entities have one of the components, persistent views won't add much in this case.
-* Use a standard view in all those cases where a persistent view would give a boost to performance but the iteration isn't performed frequently or isn't on a critical path.
-* Use a persistent view when you want to iterate multiple components and each component is assigned to a great number of entities but the intersection between the sets of entities is small.
-* Use a persistent view when you want to set more complex filters that would translate otherwise in a bunch of `if`s within a loop.
-* Use a persistent view in all the cases where a standard view doesn't fit well.
-* Finally, in case you don't know at compile-time what are the components to use, choose a runtime view and set them during execution.

-To easily iterate entities and components, all the views offer the common `begin` and `end` member functions that allow users to use a view in a typical range-for loop.
-Almost all the views offer also a *more functional* `each` member function that accepts a callback for convenience.<br/>
+To easily iterate entities and components, both the views offer the common `begin` and `end` member functions that allow users to use a view in a typical range-for loop.
+Standard views offer also a *more functional* `each` member function that accepts a callback for convenience.<br/>
 Continue reading for more details or refer to the inline documentation.

 ## Standard View